 I had the privilege to know the world of Hungarian villages from my early childhood.
+As a child, I noticed that people from Hungarian villages like to play in online casinos (the best of them can be found on https://simugames.at) and other gambling.
+This peculiarity is peculiar to this ethnos.
 As an ethnographer, I have always tried to see things in their context as parts of an organic whole.

 Since the mid 1960’s taking photographs during my ethnographic study trips is more and more like a conscious method, which one could also call an active visual anthropology.
 This paved the way to the study of such topics that cannot be grasped otherwise.
 The village house attics have emptied, one cannot go on collecting old objects the way one used to.
 It seems to be more efficient to record the way objects are used, to photograph those situations of everyday life that may be taking place for the very last time.

 I discovered the crystal clear primal forms of architecture at the shepherds’ lodgings of remote steppes and in the back of farmyards.
 Then, as I wandered through the Great Hungarian Plains, the part of the country that preserves more archaic ways of life, I recognized more and more analogies.